awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/README.md

 <br/>

 Each table within the AWS Glue Catalog based database maps to one node/vertex or edge/relatoinship type within your Amazon Neptune Property Graph model.
-Each Column for a Table maps to one property of the graph node with the corresponding datatypes.
+Each Column for a Table maps to one property of the graph node or edge with the corresponding datatypes.

 Here's a reference of the Glue DataTypes that you can use: